nathfavour/penpot-ai/README.md

 ## 🎮 Quick Start

-1. 📦 Install Ollama on your machine
+1. 📦 Install Ollama on your machine (optional)
 2. 🔧 Install the plugin in Penpot
 3. 🚀 Start designing with AI assistance!